Headstone Engraving & Manufacturing

 Adding a Death Date to a Headstone:

 We have always felt a strong importance for marking when we arrived in this world and when we leave it.
 Even when grave markers first began to be more personalized, dates were often seen as an important piece of information to note.
 This actually stands to say a lot, as in the earlier years of the memorial industry, it was not custom to highly-personalize a marker, but again, dates were always present.
-Dates are a crucial piece of information seen on almost all grave markers.
+Dates are a crucial piece of information seen on almost all grave markers, and those that are needing a final date can be accomodated with the addition of a gravestone date plaque.
 Dates can be added to a marker in almost any format requested.
 From year dates only, to completely spelled out dates, or even with additions such as the place of birth and place of passing, this information will be pertinent to our future generations, for them to know when we lived and, to be able to see how our lives were in that time, if they decided to do further research.
 The information collected from headstones throughout history not only gives us insite to the ways of life of that time era, but can provide valuable statistical information regarding the people living in any certain area or region of the world.
 Also, on a more practical note, dates on a grave marker always intrigue those who are passing through, especially for older markers.
 Just being able to think of what we know about a certain period of time, we immedialty associate the person with that time era.
 This is a way that we could even feel close, in a way, to the deceased, even if you had never met them.
 There are even some people who make a hobby of creating rubbings of grave markers or headstones, and usually they seek out those with older dates, as they are of greater interest to these hobbyists.

 If you have purchased a pre need headstone, we recommend you do one of the following: